elopio/docs/source/includes/_api.md

 #### augur.api().Market.getMarketCreatorSettlementFeeInAttoethPerEth({ market }[, callback])

-Returns the fee paid to the `market` creator denominated in Attotokens for 1 token settled on the market.
+Returns the fee paid to the `market` creator denominated in attotokens for 1 token settled on the market.

 #### augur.api().Market.getMaxDisplayPrice({ market }[, callback])